-John Darby took the vision that Margaret MacDonald had and put some theological study, some weight, behind it.
+John Darby had a theological background so he took the vision that Margaret MacDonald had and used it in his work and lecture.
 What level he was influenced by MacDonald is debatable, but there seems to be at least some level of influence.
-Darby traveled from the U.K. to the U.S. and taught this new theology in many lectures.
+Darby traveled to the U.S. and brought with him his teaching on the rapture.
 His work left such a legacy that eventually C. I. Scofield was influenced.

-Maybe that name sounds familiar.
 Scofield published the first-ever reference Bible towards the end of the 1800s.
-It quickly became the best selling Bible.
-People loved it.
+These are the Bible with the notes in the bottom that are popular today.
+And it was a hit in the 1800s and quickly became the best selling Bible.

-In the footnotes of this Bible Scofield explained what rapture theology was.
+It was in the footnotes of this Bible that Scofield explained what the rapture was.
 And as the Bible sold and grow in popularity so did this belief of a rapture.
 What we should take note of is this theology grew because of what was in the footnotes of the Word of God, not the Word itself.